libreobjet/open-guide/motivation.md

 If profit is the golden ratio of success stories and the prism through which design should be thought today, then this what we end up with:

 #### Protection
 What we learn in most design schools is all about protecting our work using patents and industrial design related rights (model and drawing deposits, etc.).
 There is also, of course, the default author's right applied to any "creation de l'esprit" (intellectual creations), as the french call it.
-Patents and deposits have a costs, are limited in time and limited by territory, unless you have almost infinite ressources.
+Patents and deposits have a costs, are limited in time and limited by territory, unless you have almost infinite resources.

 #### Obsolescence
 > Obsolescence is the state of being which occurs when an object, service, or practice is no longer wanted even though it may still be in good working order.
 [Wikipedia]